8

 “Ahh...
 So it's part of the Content.
 I see.”
 Although Diode nodded, she immediately looked around like it still didn’t make sense.
 “So, where's the Content that doesn’t walk?”

-“Well, it's a place without much substance.”
-Diode nodded subtly, trying to move things along.
+“Well, there is, but it doesn't have much of substance,” Diode replied, subtly nodding to move along.
 Terra sat on the low stone railing nearby and started to tell her about the archive.

 The Circ's ancestors brought an enormous amount of Content with them for entertainment and education when they first left the Galactive Interactive.
 They were said to have brought between 30,000,000 and 50,000,000 files, but most of them ended up destroyed, stolen, resold, or hidden during the chaos of misrule and rebellion shortly after the Circs arrived at FBB.
 Restoration efforts began once the rebellion calmed down, and the 3,000,000 files in the media storehouse represented what they had managed to reassemble after 290 years.
 However, many of the files had degraded over time or were altered to conceal their contents.
 With the main index out of commission, it wasn’t clear whether a file was a photo book, a movie, or a fairy tale.
 As a result, the responsibility for looking through the Content and relabeling it had fallen to the people.